Enjoy all your favorite foods without ever feeling like a stuffed turkey.

 1. Prioritize Sleep for Stronger Willpower

-Aim to get seven to eight hours of sleep before a holiday party or event, and ideally every night.
+Aim to get seven to eight hours of sleep every night.
 “Research shows that you will make better food choices, be able to recognize appetite cues, and consume fewer high-calorie foods when you’re well-rested,” Georgy says.
 No matter how busy your days get, try not to skimp on sleep.

 If you have trouble sleeping, be sure to check out our guide to five sneaky reasons you might be up at night—and what to do about each.